✧Series Note – Once Again, Taiwan ✧

 I felt the prospect of discovering the creativity within.
 This experience, though yet another missed opportunity, serves as a reminder that I will definitely be returning to Taiwan soon.

+While I zipped into the city yesterday on the THSR (High-Speed Rail), today I chose the slower, more character-filled TRA (Taiwan Railways Administration) train.
 With my luggage in hand, I took the MRT to Kaohsiung Main Station, a sprawling hub that reminded me of Taipei’s own transit maze.
-Yesterday, I zipped in on the THSR.
-Today, I chose the slower, scenic TRA train—budget-friendly and full of character.

 At 12:05 PM, the train pulled away.
+The nearly five-hour ride north was one of the most reflective moments of my trip.
+We stopped at towns I’d never heard of but now want to explore.
+Sometimes, slowness is a gift.
 I watched Kaohsiung fade into the distance, the city’s rain-slicked streets and harbor breeze tucked into memory.

 🚆 The Long Ride North: TRA to Taipei